 Weems' game-winning single was just a part of a collective effort for the Bears, who trailed 6-0 with two runners on and one out in the top of the first.
 That was when starter Jeff Mandel exited in the shortest start of his career.
-Randall Linebaugh, who was moved out of the rotation this weekend, spelled Mandel; Linebaugh got out of the inning and held Kansas State to two runs on four hits and three walks with four strikeouts over 6.1 innings.
+Randall Linebaugh, who was moved out of the rotation this weekend, spelled Mandel; Linebaugh got out of the inning and held

 That allowed Baylor a chance to post its largest comeback of the season, and the rally started quickly as the Bears scored three runs in the bottom of the first inning.
 Baylor got a run in the second, but the Wildcats answered with a solo spot in the fourth.
 The Bears took the lead with a four-run sixth, but Byron Wiley led off the top of the seventh with a game-tying home run just to the right of the batter's eye in center.

 After Wiley's home run, Linebaugh got two quick outs before allowing a walk and a single.
 Nick Cassavechia relieved Linebaugh and got Eddie Vasquez to fly out to end the inning.
 Cassavechia worked out of his own jam in the top of the eighth, loading the bases on two walks and a single to open the inning.
 After getting Wiley on a fly out to shallow center, Cassavechia recorded a strikeout and a groundout to escape the jam.